telefonicaid/fiware-here-adaptor/README.md

 # Fiware HERE Adaptor

-Join the information provided by HERE and City Broker for the car navigator.
+Adaptor component for the FIWARE-NGSI-HERE integration for Smarter car navigation through cities.

 # How to install and run

-Following instructions are for development setups:
+The following instructions are for development setups:

 Prerequisites: